Propagation of chaos, Wasserstein gradient flows and toric Kahler-Einstein metrics: Introduction

 Our proof appears to be to rather different from the probabilistic approaches in \cite{sn,da-g} (and elsewhere) which are based on a study of non-linear martingales and the recent PDE approach in \cite{mmw}.
 As pointed out above these approaches require a Lipschitz control on the drift vector field $v^{(N)}$ and hence a two-sided uniform bound on the Hessian of the interaction energy $E^{(N)},$ while we only require a uniform lower bound.

-It may also be illuminating to think about the convergence of $\Gamma_{N}(t)$ towards $\Gamma(t)$ as a stability result for the sequence of weak gradient flows on $\mathcal{P}_{2}(Y),$ associated to the corresponding mean free energies, viewed as functionals on $\mathcal{P}_{2}(Y).$ This situation is somewhat similar to the one studied in \cite{a-g-z}, but the main difference here is that the underlying space $Y$ is not a Hilbert space, as opposed to the setting in \cite{a-g-s,a-g-z}, which prevents one from directly applying the error estimates in \cite{a-g-s} on the space $\mathcal{P}_{2}(Y)$ itself.
-This difficulty is, in the present setup, bypassed using the isometric embeddings in Lemma \ref{lem:isometries}.
+It may also be illuminating to think about the convergence of $\Gamma_{N}(t)$ towards $\Gamma(t)$ as a kind of a stability result for the sequence of weak gradient flows on $\mathcal{P}_{2}(Y),$ associated to the corresponding mean free energies, viewed as functionals on $\mathcal{P}_{2}(Y).$ This situation is somewhat similar to the stability result for gradient flows on $\mathcal{P}_{2}(H)$ in \cite{a-g-s,a-g-z}, where $H$ is a Hilbert space, but the main difference here is that the underlying space $Y$ is not a Hilbert space, as opposed to the setting in \cite{a-g-s,a-g-z}, which prevents one from directly applying the error estimates in \cite{a-g-s} on the space $\mathcal{P}_{2}(Y)$ itself (this analog will be expanded on in the companion paper \cite{b-o0}).